2003 - Delegated Agreements

 This policy

-• Provides process for requesting delegation and submission of delegated agreements to CalHR, the Department of Finance (DOF) and the Joint Legislative Budget Committee (JLBC)
+- Provides process for requesting delegation and submission of delegated agreements and closure of delegated tables to CalHR.

 Introduction

-This is the process regarding the submission of delegated agreements to CalHR and the JLBC.
+This is the process for departments to request delegation to negotiate the impact of a management-initiated change, and the submission of delegated agreements to CalHR for approval or the closure of a delegation.

 Statement

-CalHR authorizes limited delegations of authority to departmental labor relations staff to bargain with the labor union representatives regarding matters within the scope of representation..
+CalHR authorizes limited delegations of authority to departmental labor relations staff to bargain with labor representatives regarding matters within the scope of representation.

-Following noticing of the union(s) and upon the union’s request to meet and confer, departmental labor relations staff must request and receive written delegation from CalHR prior to the meeting with the union to negotiate the impact of a management-initiated change.
-No department may enter into any side letter to the MOU through the meet and confer process required by the various MOUs’ Entire Agreement clause, or any other contract clause, except as expressly delegated in writing in advance by a CalHR Labor Relations Officer (LRO).
-CalHR LROs are available to assist in negotiating cases where departments do not have qualified individuals to conduct meet and confer negotiations.
+Following the noticing of the labor representative(s) and upon their request to meet and confer, departmental labor relations staff must request and receive written delegation from CalHR before meeting with the labor representative(s) to negotiate the impact of a management-initiated change.
+No department may enter into any side letter to the MOU through the meet and confer process required by the MOU’s Entire Agreement clause, or any other contract clause, except as expressly delegated in writing in advance by the CalHR Labor Relations Officer (LRO) or their designee.
+CalHR LROs are available to assist in negotiating matters where departments do not have qualified individuals to conduct meet and confer negotiations.

 Application

-Before the meet and confer, departments must request delegated authority by submitting a delegation request package to the Delgation Request mailbox (delegationrequest@calhr.ca.gov).
-The package shall include the Delegation Request form, the notice to the union, and any associated supporting documentation.
-The assigned CalHR LRO will consider the request and if approved, provides instructions to the designated negotiator.
-Additional guidance necessary to comply with GC 3517.63 may also be given at the time of any delegated meet and confer.
-Once approval is received, the designated departmental labor relations professional may meet and confer with the union representatives within the parameters of the delegation.
+After the labor representative’s request to meet and confer, the department must request delegated authority by submitting a delegation request package to the Delegation Request inbox (delegationrequest@calhr.ca.gov).
+The package shall include the Delegation Request form, the notice to the union, and any associated supporting documentation attached as separate documents.
+The assigned CalHR LRO will consider the request and, if approved, will provide instructions to the designated negotiator.
+Additional guidance necessary to comply with Government Code section 3517.63 may also be given at the time of any delegated meet and confer.
+Once CalHR approval is received, the designated departmental labor relations professional may meet and confer with the labor representative within the parameters of the delegation.
+The departmental delegation authority will not extend beyond a one-year period from the date of approval.
+If the delegated bargaining is not completed during this one-year period, the department will need to submit an updated request for delegation package.

-When the departmental labor relations staff person concludes a meet and confer, the signed agreement must be submitted to CalHR consistent with the CalHR parameters.
+When the departmental labor relations staff person concludes a meet and confer, the signed agreement must be submitted to CalHR and must be consistent with the CalHR parameters of delegation.

 In light of this, departmental labor relations staff must submit all delegated agreements to CalHR as follows:

-• the final signed, scanned pdf agreement (non-DocuSign version), side letter, appendix or other addendum and
+- the final accessible signed pdf agreement (non-DocuSign version), side letter, appendix or other addendum and

-2. If the negotiations do not result in a signed agreement, then the departmental labor relations staff will send an email to the Delegation Request mailbox and include a closure letter, stating the results of the negotiations.
+- If the negotiations do not result in a signed agreement, then the departmental labor relations staff will send an email to the Delegation Request inbox including the closure letter/email (if applicable) and meeting notes, stating the results of the negotiations.

-Upon receipt of a signed agreement, CalHR will review the agreement for approval, submit it to DOF; and once DOF completes their review and submits it to the JLBC, it will be posted on the CalHR website as a side letter to the MOU.
+Upon receipt of a signed accessible agreement, CalHR will review the agreement for approval, submit for legislative approval, and once legislative approval is received the agreement will be posted on the CalHR website as a side letter to the MOU.

-For supervisory or excluded organizations, a request for delegation is required, and the parameters are different in that there is no “side letter” or other agreement to be reached.
-The CalHR LRO will consider the request and if approved, provides instructions and parameters to the delegated departmental labor relations staff.
+For supervisory or excluded organizations, a request for delegation is required, which shall conform to the same directions above to submit a request for delegation.
+However, the parameters will be different in that there is no “side letter” or other agreement to be reached.
+The CalHR LRO will consider the request and if approved, will provide further instructions to the delegated departmental labor relations staff.

 Authorities